erg-lang/erg/doc/zh_CN/syntax/type/advanced/kind.md

 ```

 So code like the following will result in an error:
-In Erg, methods can only be defined in atomic kinds, and the name `self` cannot be used anywhere other than the first argument of a method.
+In Erg, 方法 can only be defined in atomic kinds, and the name `self` cannot be used anywhere other than the first argument of a method.

 ``` erg
 #K is an unary kind